AmitavaDutta/parallel_data_processing_engine/README.md

 > **Note:**
 > GPU: Sipra is working on it
 > Current GPU script is in [GPU Parallel Processing Module](https://github.com/AmitavaDutta/parallel_data_processing_engine/tree/main/GPU_parallelproce)
-> In case of GPU, if a single code structure is implemented, do the following:
+> In case of GPU, if a single code structure is implemented as CPU, do the following:
 ```bash
 python run_experiment.py --mode gpu
 ```